2025 Learning Tracks

 4. NSP Update & The Future - Stephanie Cox NSP, CEO.

-• Join Stephanie Cox, CEO of the National Ski Patrol, for a candid and strategic update on where NSP stands—and where it's going.
-This session will cover key initiatives underway to modernize the organization, expand member value, and solidify NSP's role as the leader in mountain safety and service.
+• This session will cover key initiatives underway to modernize the organization, expand member value, and solidify NSP's role as the leader in mountain safety and service.
 From reimagining training and technology, to forging industry partnerships and building long-term financial sustainability, this session will cut through the noise and get real about what’s next.
 Come ready to think big, ask questions, and be part of the future of NSP.

 5. Enhance guest experience with extended hours of operations and night skiing.
-Hiram Towle - GM Bridger Bowl, Brad Wilson - GM Bogus Basin, Mike Doyle - GM Brighton
+Hiram Towle - GM, Bridger Bowl, Brad Wilson - GM, Bogus Basin, Mike Doyle - GM, Brighton

 • Learn from industry experts on how extended hours of operations have helped create many different advantages for thier operations and guest experience.
 Thinking differently about the 9am - 4pm ski day could be an valuable strategy for your ski area.